Are you or do you know someone at risk from being cold? As the weather gets colder, it's essential to keep warm.

-Remember - winter needn't be dangerous if you take the right steps.
+Winter needn't be dangerous if you take the right steps.

 It is important to prevent people from becoming cold in the first place.
 Family, friends and neighbours in the community can look out for those who might be at risk from the cold.
-Prevention is always easier than cure!

 Looking out for trouble